Sammaye/MongoYii/readme.md

 `EMongoClient` is also designed to handle full write concern and read preferences in a compatible manner with all versions of the driver.

-**Note:** The component within your configuration MUST be called `mongodb` otherwise you will need to feed the component in manually into each of your models.
+**Note:** The models will by default seek a `mongodb` component within your configuration so please make sure that unless you modify the extension, or use it without active record, to make your default (master) connection be a component called `mongodb`.

 ### Write Concern (formally "safe" writes)